- Grad Students

 How did the UW get involved in this campaign?

-In 2009, the Partnership for Public Service named the UW’s Evans School of Public Affairs as one of five Call to Serve grant recipients to help launch the nation-wide Making the Difference campaign.
+In 2009, the Partnership for Public Service named the UW’s Evans School of Public Policy and Governance as one of five Call to Serve grant recipients to help launch the nation-wide Making the Difference campaign.
 The campaign is the culmination of two years of research the Partnership gleaned during the Call to Serve Recruitment Initiative – a Congressionally-funded project with the Office of Personnel Management to identify cost-effective and sustainable ways to promote federal service on campuses.
 The Partnership for Public Service works to revitalize the federal government by inspiring a new generation to serve and by transforming the way government works.